Beckham's Inter Miami taps Diego Alonso as first coach - WHIZ News

 “The MLS has made such a focus on trying to go and make one of the targets winning CONCACAF Champions League,” McDonough said.
 “I think the fact that Diego has done it twice with two different teams was super-valuable to me.
 He’s young.
 He’s got a clear idea of how he wants to play.
 And I think his desire to coach Miami as the next step in his coaching career was super-valuable to us.”

-The 44-year-old Alonso spent part of the last two years with Monterrey before being fired in September.
+The 44-year-old Alonso spent part of the last two years with Monterrey before being fired in September despite a 31-12-12 record in 55 matches with that club; the team made the move amid a slump that threatened the team’s playoff chances in the top Mexican league.
 Before that, he was with the Mexican club Pachura — also taking it to a CONCACAF Champions League crown, and again having success against MLS clubs.

 He also coached in his native Uruguay as well as Paraguay.
 Alonso played for Uruguay’s national team, and the striker also was with clubs in Argentina, Spain, Mexico and China before starting his coaching career in 2011.